romcal/romcal/README.md

 **Romcal’s code logic** aim to be fully compliant with the [_General Instruction on the Roman Missal_](https://www.catholicculture.org/culture/library/view.cfm?recnum=337) (GIRM) and the [_General Norms for the Liturgical Year and the Calendar_](https://www.catholicculture.org/culture/library/view.cfm?id=10842).

 **Calendar entries** are pulled from the missal and official sources for the _General Roman Calendar_.
-Other calendar entries are pulled from various liturgical books and sources from the internet (when we don't have access to the missal or official proper books of the country / region).
-As such the accuracy for all calendars might not be ensured.
+Other calendar entries are pulled from various liturgical books and sources from the internet (when we don't have access to the missal or proper official books of the country / region).
+As such the accuracy of all calendars might not be ensured.
 If you find an incorrect calendar entry (e.g. wrong date, wrong feast rank, spelling issue, typos), you are most welcome to contribute or inform the team on the GitHub issue tracker, so that the necessary changes can be made to make this a more robust and reliable module.

 ## Credits